armstrys/holesail_docker/README.md

 1. To start cd into a copy of the `.service_template` folder
   - run `bash run_holesail_service.sh`
   - **or** simply fill out the `.env` file and run `docker compose up --build -d`
-2. Optionally, add the docker compose.yml for a new service that you would like to run with holesail into the `compose.override.yml` file
+2. Optionally, add the docker compose.yml for a new service that you would like to run with holesail as a file called `compose.override.yml` file

 Run `docker ps` to see running containers.
 To view logs and find your holesail key, use `docker logs holesail_container_name` on the holesail container.
 Your connection key is also accessible with quotation marks around it in the `.env` file for your service.